Call 0800 080 7875

 Test the standing and working pressure of the boiler (if test points are available for this).

-After the safety check is complete, the engineer should provide you with a landlord gas safety certificate.
-This document should be held for at least two years after the date of the service, and a copy should be given to any tenants that live in the property within two weeks of the service being completed.
+After the check is complete, the engineer will provide you with a landlord gas safety certificate.
+This document should be held for at least two years after the check and a copy of the certificate should be given to any tenants that live in the property within two weeks of the service being completed.

-PLEASE NOTE: While all landlord gas safety checks (These are sometimes referred to as a ‘Gas Safety Certificate’ or ‘CP12’ form) include a boiler examination, some engineers will charge extra for other appliances, such as gas hobs, cookers or fireplaces.
+PLEASE NOTE: While all gas safety checks include a boiler examination, some engineers will charge extra for other appliances, such as gas hobs, cookers or fireplaces.
 To avoid hidden costs, always check what is included in your service with the engineer, at the time of booking.

-Finding a reliable, qualified engineer to carry out gas safety checks on your rental properties can be difficult.
-Luckily, MyBoilerService is here to help!
-Our fast, simple and convenient comparison service is designed to make booking safety checks for your properties stress-free.
+Finding a reliable, qualified engineer to carry out gas safety checks and boiler services on your rental properties can be difficult.
+Our fast, simple and convenient comparison service is designed to make booking gas safety checks stress-free.

 Simply enter the postcode of your rental property into the quick quote form to: